MACKEREL AND HERRING

 We developed our North East Atlantic Mackerel and Atlanto-Scandian Herring Fishery Improvement Project to ensure these fisheries are well managed, sustainable, and capable of securing Marine Stewardship Council (MSC) recertification, a key requirement of the marketplace.
 Mackerel and herring are prized for human consumption and face many of the same issues, so our FIP aims to tackle both together.

-Similar to our separate NEA Blue Whiting FIP, we are working towards 3 key outcomes:
+Similar to our separate NEA Blue Whiting FIP, we have been working towards 3 key outcomes:

 1. Long-term, comprehensive, and equitable catch sharing agreements that ensure total catches remain within scientifically advised limits.